terrazzoapp/terrazzo/www/src/pages/docs/cli/index.md

 ## Quickstart

-First install the package using your package manager of choice:
+First, install the package using your package manager of choice:

 :::code-group